 A severe knee cartilage injury can radically change an active adult's lifestyle.
-Symptoms such as locking, catching localized pain and swelling often affect your ability to work, play, even perform normal activities.
+Symptoms such as locking, catching localized pain and swelling often affect your ability to work, play, and even perform normal activities.

 A cartilage lesion appears as a hole or divot in the cartilage surface.
-Since cartilage has minimal ability to repair itself, even what may seem like a small lesion (ranging from the size of a dime to a quarter), if left untreated, can hinder your ability to move free from pain, and cause deterioration to the joint surface.
+Since cartilage has minimal ability to repair itself, even what may seem like a small lesion (ranging from the size of a dime to a quarter), if left untreated, can hinder your ability to move free from pain and cause deterioration to the joint surface.

 Treatment with Autologous Chondrocyte Implantation (ACI):

 Although cartilage is unable to repair itself on its own, advanced FDA-approved technology allows cartilage cells, known as chondrocytes, to be harvested from your knee, cultured, and multiplied.
 The fresh chondrocytes are then reimplanted into your knee, causing hyaline cartilage to regenerate.
 This biological repair is known as ACI.
 When you successfully complete ACI and rehabilitation, you should be able to resume all normal activities, including sports.